-Enter the number of Arrests for each of the following crimes that occurred On Campus.
+Enter the number of Arrests for each of the following crime es that occurred On Campus .

 Crime Number of Arrests

-2017 2018 2019
+2020 2021 2022

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Please Note: Do NOT include drunkenness or driving und der the influence in li quor law violations.

+Caveat: If you have changed prior years' data, you must add a cave (YEAR), Line (X) was changed from (A) to (B) because (REA ange.
+Use the followi ng format: "For

+!
+WARNING You have read only permission for this scr een.